Alison Martin

 Alison Martin is an American character actress, writer and producer who has appeared on television, film, in podcasts and onstage.
-She is, along with Alex Trebek's wife Jean, the editor and co-founder of the online magazine insidewink.
+She is, along with Jean Trebek, the editor and co-founder of the podcast and online magazine insidewink.
 Martin made her Broadway debut playing opposite Nathan Lane in Neil Simon's Laughter on the 23rd Floor and traveled cross country on the national tour.
 Martin won an Emmy Award for acting in the children's television series A Likely Story for which she both wrote and acted.
 She garnered a second Emmy nomination for the Lifetime Channel series The World According to Us for which again she both wrote and acted.

 Early life

 Martin was born on September 8 in the Bronx borough of New York City, the only child Joseph G. Martin and Josephine DiLorenzo, both journalists who met and married while working at the New York Daily News.

 Joseph G. Martin had a career that spanned more than 45 years.
 As a reporter for the New York Daily News, he won nearly every possible honor for reporting: a Selurians Award (1950); two George Polk Awards (1952 and 1973) and a Newspaper Guild Page One Award (1956).
 In 1959, Martin won a Pulitzer Prize for international reporting for a 10-part series co-written with Philip Santori on Cuban dictator Fulgencio Batista.
 The piece predicted the fall of Batista months before it happened and was called “prophetic journalism” by the Pulitzer committee.
 Martin also served as New York Deputy Police Commissioner for public relations from 1965 to 1968.

 Josephine DiLorenzo was raised in the Bronx.
 A highly gifted student, she graduated high school at 15 and entered Hunter College at 16 years of age.
 She got a job as one of the first female copyboys at the New York Daily News, working her way up to a reporter.
 Besides Daily News stories, DiLorenzo wrote celebrity interviews, including in-depth talks with Marilyn Monroe and Elizabeth Taylor.
 After becoming a stay-at-home Mom, DiLorenzo continued writing a weekly column for the Daily News titled “Trips and Treats.”

 Following her graduation from Ursuline Highschool in the Bronx, Martin attended Boston College, graduating summa cum laude with a degree in Broadcast Communications and Theater.
-While at Boston College, she founded America’s oldest collegiate improv comedy troupe called My Mother’s Fleabag which boasts a slew of celebrity alumni such as Amy Poehler.
+While at Boston College, she co-founded America's second oldest collegiate improv comedy troupe called My Mother's Fleabag which boasts a slew of celebrity alumni such as Amy Poehler.

 Career

 Television

 Martin has starred in hundreds of commercials, two of which she improvised that went on to win Clio Awards.
-She has also made more than forty Recurring and Guest Star appearances in shows including How to Get Away with Murder, The Big Bang Theory, Code Black, American Princess, There’s Johnny, Grace & Frankie and The Office.
+She has also made more than forty recurring and guest star appearances in shows including How to Get Away with Murder, The Big Bang Theory, Code Black, American Princess, There's...
+Johnny!, Grace & Frankie, and The Office.